jonmarkprice/fish-functions/README.md

 - `lsd`: Lists subdirectories.
 - `ok`: Clears the terminal and displays the current directory and its contents.
 - `new`: Opens a new terminal window.
 Alias for `x-terminal-emulator`.
+- `addpath`: Adds the following paths to the start of your global PATH variable

 ## Installation
 Fish reads functions `~/.config/fish/functions`.
 Any `.fish` file there can be